When You Can Enrol

-Available as either a traineeship part-time or full-time course, you will gain the knowledge required for working within the horticultural industry.
-This qualification could lead you to work as a parks and gardens worker at local councils, resorts, retirement centres or as a wholesale or retail nursery assistant.
+Gain a wide range of skills and knowledge required for working within the horticultural industry.
+This qualification could lead you to undertake work as a parks and gardens worker at local councils, resorts, retirement centres or as a wholesale or retail nursery assistant.
 Or you could even become self-employed!

 AHCWHS301 Contribute to work health and safety processes